Presidency-Inc/OmniLang/README.md

-# CSON: CSV-to-JSON Transformation DSL
+# OmniLang CSON: CSV-to-JSON Transformation DSL

 **CSON** (CSV-Structured Object Notation) is a declarative, YAML-based DSL (Domain-Specific Language) designed to transform one or more CSV files into structured JSON outputs.
 It gives you the power to: